ralfgerlich/psu_p9530_panel/readme.md

 Turning the knob counter-clockwise will reduce the number displayed, turning it clock-wise will increase it.

 The amount of decrease/increase will depend on the currently selected cursor position.
-If the cursor is on the "ones" position, turning the knob will change the value by 1V/A/W.
+If the cursor is on the "ones" position, turning the knob by one step will change the value by 1V/A/W.
 If the cursor is in the "tenths" position, turning the know will change the value by 0.1V/A/W, and so on.

 Pressing a digit key will change the currently selected position to that digit value and advance the cursor to the right.
 If the cursor is already in the last position, it will stay there.
-Pressing "CE" will reset the currently selected value to "0".
+Pressing "CE" will reset the currently selected value to "0" and set the selected position to the fist digit.

-Values outside the valid ranges will not be accepted:
+Values outside the valid ranges will be limited to the valid range:
 - 0 to 30V for the voltage,
 - 0 to 10A for the current, and
 - 0 to 300W for the power.